 Health plans may perform Primary Source Verification on their own or in parallel.
-To comply with any state and/or health plan specific policies, you may be required to provide all pertinent credentialing documents on more than one occasion.
+In order to comply with any state and/or health plan specific policies, you may be required to provide all pertinent credentialing documents on more than one occasion.